dssg/cincinnati/README.md

 ##Feature generation

-Once you have uploaded all the data, you will be able to generate features for the model, to do that run
+Once you have uploaded all the data, you will be able to generate features for the model, to do that run:

 `python -m blight_risk_prediction.features.featurebot`

+See [blight_risk_prediction/](blight_risk_prediction/) folder for more details on how to generate features.

 ##Modeling